Davis Announces Congressional App Challenge for High School Students

 U.S. Rep. Rodney Davis (R-Ill.) today announced the Congressional App Challenge is now open for high school students throughout the 13th Congressional District.
 This initiative is to encourage student engagement in coding and other STEM (Science, Technology, Engineering, and Math) related fields.

 “Innovation and technology drive the success of our nation,” said Davis.
-“This competition will not only highlight the importance of STEM education but also encourage more students to engage in these fields.”
+“This competition not only highlights the importance of STEM education but also encourages more students to engage in these fields.”